Using the Library

 - How do I request an item that is currently checked out?
 You can place a hold on an item and be put on the list to get it next!
 All you need to do it look it up in our online catalog and clicking Place Hold on the right.

 - How do I request an item that the library doesn't own?
 As a public library, we strive to provide items that meet general interests.
 Due to this, we cannot always own every book as some may be more specific or esoteric.
-You can request we purchase an item or request to borrow an item from a different library.
+You can request we purchase an item or request to borrow an item from a different library (also known as interlibrary loan.)
 If you know a book is to be released in the future, you may ask to have your name be put on the list to receive it once it is released.

 - How does the library notify me that my hold is ready?
 When placing a hold, you can select to get a phone call, email, text, or a combination of the three.